ycpcs/cs201-fall2016/assign/assign03.md

 1.  no disk overlaps any other disk, and
 2.  every disk lies entirely within the rectangular game board

 The solid disks are the ones that have been successfully placed.
 The black disk outline follows the mouse and shows where the next disk could be placed.
 The number in the lower right-hand corner shows the number of disks that have been successfully placed.
+The pink bar at the bottom of the window is a bar showing how much time remains to place the current disk.

-The game ends when a disk is placed in a position where it overlaps another disk, or is not entirely placed within the game board:
+The game ends when a disk

+* is placed in a position where it overlaps another disk,
+* is not entirely placed within the game board, or
+* is not placed before the countdown timer expires

+When the game ends, a game over message should be displayed:

 > ![image](img/assign03/gameover.png)